Randy Foye: Denver Nuggets (2013–2016)

 On July 10, 2013, Foye was traded to the Denver Nuggets as part of a three-team trade involving the Jazz and the Golden State Warriors.
 On February 3, 2014, Foye hit the first game-winning shot of his eight-year NBA career, making a 30-foot three-pointer as time expired to claim a 116–115 win over the Los Angeles Clippers.

 On December 23, 2015, Foye scored a season-high 31 points and made seven three-pointers in a 104–96 win over the Phoenix Suns.

 Oklahoma City Thunder (2016)

 On February 18, 2016, Foye was traded to the Oklahoma City Thunder in exchange for D. J. Augustin, Steve Novak, two second-round draft picks and cash considerations.
 Three days later, he made his debut with the Thunder in a 115–92 loss to the Cleveland Cavaliers, recording two points and one assist in 14 minutes coming off the bench.

 Brooklyn Nets (2016–2017)

-On July 15, 2016, Foye signed with the Brooklyn Nets.
+On July 15, 2016, Foye signed with his hometown team the Brooklyn Nets.
 He missed the first six games of the 2016–17 season with a strained right hamstring.
 On December 26, 2016, Foye made a three-pointer to beat the buzzer and give the Nets a 120–118 victory over the Charlotte Hornets.